joesingo/thesis/README.md

 # New content

-## Extensions and elaborations

-- KR paper: more detailed analysis of merging, and compare postulates

 ## Open questions

 - Sums and Monotonicity in TD chapter
 - Operator with chain-min, dual and mon simultaneously in tournament chapter
 - For expertise models: can closure under arbitrary unions be captured at the level of frames?
+- KR paper:
+    - H-boundedness for our operators